gabesumner/salesforce-hr-demo/README.md

 1. Install the [HR Demo package](https://platform-harbor-cruise.herokuapp.com/package) in your Salesforce org.

-1. Download the following CSV files and import, in the prescribed order, into Salesforce using [DataLoader.io](https://dataloader.io/).
+1. Download the following CSV files and import, in the prescribed order, into your Salesforce org. using [DataLoader.io](https://dataloader.io/).
-   - First import the [Position Data](https://platform-harbor-cruise.herokuapp.com/files/position-data.csv) into the **Position** object.
+   - First import the [Job Requisition Data](https://platform-harbor-cruise.herokuapp.com/files/job-requisition-data.csv) into the **Job Requisition** object.
    - Then import the [Applicant Data](https://platform-harbor-cruise.herokuapp.com/files/applicant-data.csv) into the **Applicant** object.
    - Then import the [CIO Dashboard Data](https://platform-harbor-cruise.herokuapp.com/files/cio-dashboard-data.csv) into the **CIO Dashboard Data** object.